 The members of the Management Board have undertaken to each invest 10 percent of both the one-year variable and multi-year variable compensation (before deduction of personal taxes) in shares of Heidelberger Druckmaschinen Aktiengesellschaft that they may dispose of only after a holding period of 24 months.
-As such, the oneyear variable compensation and the multi-year variable compensation alike provide an additional long-term performance incentive, increasingly gearing the compensation structure towards sustainable business development.
+As such, the one-year variable compensation and the multi-year variable compensation alike provide an additional long-term per-

+1) This remuneration report also forms part of the corporate governance report formance incentive, increasingly gearing the compensation structure towards sustainable business development.
 The corresponding shares of the one-year variable compensation paid for financial year 2015/2016 and the multi-year variable compensation for financial years 2013/2014, 2014/2015 and 2015/2016 were invested in shares of Heidelberger Druckmaschinen Aktiengesellschaft by Dr. Gerold Linzbach, Dirk Kaliebe, Stephan Plenz and Harald Weimer (for the one-year variable compensation for financial year 2015/2016 only) on August 11, 2016 in accordance with Article 19 of the Market Abuse Regulation (EU) No. 596/2014; the investment was reported to the German Federal Financial Supervisory Authority by all four Management Board members and published on the Heidelberger Druckmaschinen Aktiengesellschaft website on August 12, 2016.